Beware the Time Robbers

 Top Secret Clearances and a Bit of Paranoia – Any Correlation?

 We’ve had three different people in our family with a bit of paranoia.
-For years, we would be at a family gathering and one of them would make a remark.
+For years, we would be at a family gathering, and one of them would make a remark.
 Everyone would listen to the remark and just kind of smile.
-Oh it’s just so and so, and they have a bit of paranoia, you know.
-But lately, I’ve been wondering, all three of them had Top Secret Clearances and all of them worked for the government.
+Oh, it’s just so and so, they have a bit of paranoia, you know.
+But lately, I’ve been wondering, all three of them had Top Secret Clearances, and all of them worked for the government.
 Do they have legitimate reasons for feeling the way they do?

 communication-2837362_1280